Computations directly on the cuspidal cohomology of congruence subgroups of $\mathrm{SL}(3, \mathbb{Z})$

 is the local factor of the associated $L$-function for $\ell \neq p$, when $\Gamma_0(3, p)$ is the level of the form.
 Alternatively, one can view this data through the lens of Galois representations, where $a_\ell$ is the trace of the Frobenius at $\ell$ for a certain 3-dimensional $\textsf{Gal}(\overline{\mathbb{Q}}/\mathbb{Q})$ representation and $p$ is the conductor of said representation.
 We do not pursue this avenue, but discussions can be found in \cite{AM92} and \cite{vGT94}.

-For prime level $p < 100$, \cite{AGG84} provides computations that can be used to calculate several of these local factors. \cite{vGvdKTV97} extends these computations, checking composite level $N < 260$ and prime level $p \leq 337$.
-This paper returns to the prime level case, reporting additional computations of local factors for prime level $p < 2400$ (see \cref{table:2}).
+For prime level $p < 100$, Ash, Grayson, and Green \cite{AGG84} provide computations that can be used to calculate several of these local factors.
+In \cite{vGvdKTV97}, van Geemen, van der Kallen, Top, and Verberkmoes extend these computations, checking composite level $N < 260$ and prime level $p \leq 337$.
+This paper returns to the prime level case, reporting additional computations of local factors for prime level $p < 2000$ (see \cref{table:2}).

 We start by recalling the necessary background information from \cite{AGG84}.
 Then, we present an alternate strategy for understanding the action of the Hecke algebra on the cuspidal cohomology.
 In contrast to previous approaches, our strategy allows for computation of the Hecke operators directly on the cuspidal cohomology, as opposed to other larger spaces.